Carriage dispute: Tradeoffs, consequences

 In January 2013, Time Warner Cable signed an $8.35 billion, 25-year contract with the Los Angeles Dodgers to carry and resell the Dodger-owned SportsNet LA.
 But in the 2014 season, the channel was only carried by TWC itself and a few smaller distributors, leaving about 70% of the region uncovered.
 TWC had reportedly asked other distributors for an initial $4 to $5 per-month per-subscriber, with carriage fees increasing yearly over the length of the contract.
 Those distributors, most notably DirecTV, balked at the terms.
 Los Angeles Times business reporter Joe Flint called the standoff a potentially "definitive moment for the world of sports programming, as the industry realizes that exorbitantly priced television deals can backfire."
 Other teams with whose regional sports networks did not gain traction include the Kansas City Royals and Minnesota Twins.

 Some smaller cable companies, relying on revenues from broadband subscriptions, have been more willing to drop a bundled service, even at the cost of fewer television subscribers.
 In 2014, for example, Suddenlink, the seventh largest U.S. cable provider, entered into a lengthy dispute with Viacom, which continued even though Suddenlink lost 32,600 television subscribers over the first three months.
 But the company's net income was up 65 percent over the same period the previous year because it retained most of those subscribers as broadband customers.
-The conflict was only resolved in May 2017, after Altice USA purchased Suddenlink and came to a new carriage agreement with Viacom which also encompassed Altice's New York metro Optimum service.
+The conflict was only resolved in May 2017, after Altice USA acquired Suddenlink, and included it in a renewal with Viacom which also encompassed Altice's Optimum cable systems in New York.